phucpham24/DE-project-retail-googleCloud/README.md

 ## Overview

-This GitHub project focuses on the development of a comprehensive data pipeline, leveraging a powerful combination of tools and technologies.
-The primary goal of this project is to enable efficient data processing, transformation, and storage, facilitating data-driven decision-making and analytics.
+This repository contains a comprehensive Data Pipeline solution that leverages Astro CLI, Cosmos, Apache Airflow, Google Cloud services, and Docker.
+It enables the efficient extraction, transformation, and loading of data into BigQuery, making it a powerful tool for data processing and analysis.

 ## Key Components